Hidden nerve damage: new study probes autonomic symptoms in CMT patients

 Summary

-This study looks at how often people with Charcot-Marie-Tooth disease (CMT) have problems with their autonomic nervous system—the part that controls things like heart rate, blood pressure, and sweating.
-Researchers will use questionnaires and non-invasive tests to measure these issues in 50 adults with CMT.
-The goal is to better understand these hidden symptoms and improve care for patients.
+This study looks at how often people with Charcot-Marie-Tooth disease (CMT) have problems with their autonomic nervous system, which controls things like heart rate and sweating.
+Researchers will use questionnaires and simple, non-invasive tests to measure these symptoms in 50 adults with CMT.
+The goal is to better understand these issues so doctors can improve care and treatment for CMT patients.

 Disclaimer